firepick1/fpd-vision/XP008-Homing-Error/README.md

 ### System Homing Error
-To understand the impact of rotational delta homing error, we will ignore axis homing error for now and consider the effect of system homing error.
+To understand the impact of rotational delta homing error, we will ignore individual axis homing error for now and consider the effect of system homing error.

 Consider a system homing error of +/- 2 degrees.
 This small